How to heat up your marketing to match summer temperatures.

 3. Create summer specials

 Think about products or services that are applicable only for the summer.
 Offer the deals only in the summer.
-Hopefully, you’ll create a tradition for which your customers look forward.
+Hopefully, you’ll create an annual tradition for which your customers look forward.

 4. Promotional giveaways

-Create seasonal items unique for summer weather.
-Interact with your customers, for example, with free sunglasses or towels for the pool or beach.
-Free refreshing bottled drinks also work.
+Hand out seasonal items unique for summer weather.
+For a “customer appreciation day” interact with your customers, for example, with free sunglasses or towels for the pool or beach.
+Free, refreshing bottled drinks also work.

 If you are ambitious-enough for a parking-lot barbecue, talk well in advance with your local health department.